Building AI Agents with the Vercel AI SDK

 - We give the model a prompt and a set of

-, which tells the AI SDK to let the model make up to 5 sequential tool calls to solve the problem. - The model first reasons that it needs to calculate the total earnings and total fuel cost.
+stopWhento allow a short multi-step loop, then stop once the model calls theanswertool or reaches the step limit. - The model first reasons that it needs to calculate the total earnings and total fuel cost.
 It calls the

 - Once it has all the information it needs, it calls the

-This is the power of agentic design.
-We provided the goal and the tools, and the agent figured out the rest.
+That is the practical value of agentic design.
+You provide the goal and the tools, and the agent can work through the intermediate steps.

 Key Concepts for Building Agents